Dr. Minniti is an expert in performing breast augmentation in Beverly Hills and the surrounding California areas.

 - Loss of breast size, shape or feel due to weight loss or childbirth

-To the benefit of the systematic and methodical analysis by John Tebbits, M.D. over the last fifteen years, the breast augmentation experience has been improved by advances in all the processes that make up breast augmentation, including patient education and informed consent, clinical evaluation of the patient, preoperative planning, implant selection, surgical techniques, and pos-operative care.
-Gone is the need for tight wraps, straps, or special bras, drains, pain pumps, narcotic pain medication, muscle relaxants, ‘implant massage’, or restricted normal activities.
-The ultimate result of these changes has led to a vastly improved patient experience and a dramatic reduction in the risk of reoperation from a national average of 25% in three years to 3% for those surgeons that employ these streamlined process oriented improvements.
+During the last 15 years, the breast augmentation experience has been improved by advances in the processes that make up breast augmentation, including patient education and informed consent, clinical evaluation of the patient, preoperative planning, implant selection, surgical techniques, and post-operative care.
+Gone is the need for tight wraps, straps, or special bras, drains, pain pumps, narcotic pain medication, muscle relaxants, implant massage, or restricted normal activities.
+The ultimate result of these changes has led to a vastly improved patient experience and a dramatic reduction in the risk of reoperation from a national average of 25 percent in three years to 3 percent for those surgeons that employ these streamlined, process-oriented improvements.

 During your consultation, a priority will be placed on patient education and informed consent.
-Crucial to providing the lowest risk and highest satisfaction outcome is your understanding of the risks, alternatives, and benefits to proposed breast enhancement in Beverly Hills the surgery and how choices made can in implant size, shape, or projection.
-A full medical history will be obtained which includes any medical conditions, medications, allergies and previous surgeries.
-Breast cancer history will be discussed, as well as potential benefits of a mammogram discussed.
-Lifestyle history will also be obtained including work place activity, general activities and exercise, drug and alcohol use, and smoking.
+Crucial to providing the lowest risk and highest satisfaction outcome is your understanding of the risks, alternatives, and benefits to breast enhancement surgery in Beverly Hills, and how choices made can in implant size, shape, or projection.
+A full medical history will be obtained, which includes any medical conditions, medications, allergies and previous surgeries.
+Breast cancer history will be discussed as well as potential benefits of a mammogram.
+Lifestyle history will also be obtained, including workplace activity, general activities and exercise, drug and alcohol use, and smoking.

 A physical examination will be performed that will assess your body type, chest wall shape and size, breast width, tissue thickness of breasts, tissue elasticity, breast shape, and nipple position relative to the inframammary fold.
 This examination is crucial in determining breast implant size, shape and projection.